evrisoftware/fairhouse/README.md

 # Fairhouse

-This project is based on the angular codelab: `https://codelabs.developers.google.com/introduction-to-angular`.
+This project is based on the [Angular Codelab][codelab-url].
 I made changes in order to use standalone components and improve UX.

 ## Development server